DARA-Project/GoDist-Scheduler/README.md

 + `dir` : The full path to the directory to be instrumented
 + `file` : The full path to the file to be instrumented
++ `out_dir` : The full path to the output directory where the instrumented source code will be written.
+If not provided then all go files in the directory are modified.
++ `out_file` : The full path the output file where the instrumend file will be written.
+If not provided then the input file will be modified.
++ `blocks_file`: The full path to the filename where list of all blockIDs will be written.
+This is a required argument.
+This file is used by cov_report auxiliary tool to generate a coverage report.

 ### Property File